Plato (spider)

 Plato is a genus of ray spider (family Theridiosomatidae).
 The American biologist Jonathan A. Coddington named and circumscribed the genus in 1986.
 It is a Neotropical genus and it is limited to South America.
-As of 2018, nine species are recognized.
+As of 2018, nine species were recognized.
 They are found in caves and have a distinctive cubic egg sac.
 The generic name comes from the ancient Greek philosopher Plato.

 Description

 The head region of the carapace is tan, and not especially elevated.
 The sternum is also tan, sometimes darker, as wide as long, convex, and rounds towards the rear.
 The abdomen is light grey or tan, with no clear markings, and bears sparse setae.
 The legs are long and slender, pale tan in colour without annulations.
 Although the genus is troglobitic, they have no specific modifications for living in caves or other dark places.

 The clypeal height is 3x the diameter of the AME.
 All of the eyes are roughly the same size, although the lateral eyes may be slightly smaller.
 The AME are separated by half their diameter, and the PME are separated by at least their diameter.

 Diagnostic features include: the base of the epigynum in female Plato species having a median projection; the cymbium having distal or mesal groves; and the underside of the male conductor having a curved apophysis.